 Joshua trees is criss-crossed by many hiking paths but not all of them are suitable for kids.
 These are the ones the rangers recommended to us.

-This is one of the easiest hikes for kids and comes with an little extra: barker dam is where big horn sheep gather in summer so animal encounters here are likely to happen!
+This is one of the easiest hikes for kids and comes with a little extra: barker dam is where bighorn sheep gather in summer so animal encounters here are likely to happen!

 Another easy hiked with an added plus: it is wheelchair (and therefore stroller) accessible.
 The hike is short, about half a kilometer and can be done in 30-40 minutes